Sickle Cell Disease

 Managing pain is often a big part of having sickle cell disease.
 You can prepare for a painful event ahead of time by creating a pain management plan with your doctor.
 The plan should include what you can do at home to relieve pain for yourself or your child.
 The plan should also tell you when it is best to call a doctor or go to a hospital.

 Some people need regular blood transfusions to lower the risk of stroke and treat anemia and other problems.
+Some people take medicine to prevent complications.
+In rare cases, a stem cell transplant might be an option.

 Regular checkups are an important part of life with this disease.
 People with sickle cell disease need a good working relationship with a doctor who is an expert in treating it.